kolide/add-to-project-action/README.md

 | Run Tests (there are none        | `npm test`           |
 | build / package for distribution | `npm run prepare`    |
 | tag and version                  | (normal git commands |

-## Future Work

-There is likely cleanup that can be done moving to the [action toolkit's github](https://github.com/actions/toolkit/tree/main/packages/github) client.
-This would probably allow a simplification.